-The Diamond Jubilee Woods were planted in 2014 to celebrate the Queen’s Diamond Jubilee.
+The Diamond Jubilee Woods were planted in 2014 in conjunction with the Woodland Trust to celebrate the Queen’s Diamond Jubilee.
 This project exemplifies the ambitions we have for the Park, to create new habitats of British native woodland for future generations to enjoy.

-This habitat is rich in small mammal life such as voles, and insects abound in the lush underplanted grasslands.
+This habitat is rich in small mammal life such as voles and insects in the lush underplanted grasslands.
 There are clear paths cut though the grassland, allowing access to the habitat.
 This will die back over time as the trees become more established and form a canopy.

 We aim to introduce cuttings from the older species in the Bluebell Wood to the Diamond Jubilee Wood.

-The planting scheme consists of densely planted areas, with glades being created to provide different habitats for different wildlife.
+The planting scheme consists of densely planted areas, with glades being created to provide a range of habitats for the wildlife.

-Burials in this habitat is in diagonal rows.
+Burials in this habitat are arranged in diagonal rows.
 Where there are trees we also provide plots in a circular arrangement for ash interments.

 We hope eventually to establish a wildlife pond in this area to further enhance the biodiversity of this beautiful location.